 10. Hakone and Lake Ashi (Ashinoko)

-This is now getting further away from Mt.
-Fuji to be considered a close-up view of Mt.
+Hakone is now getting further away from Mt.
+Fuji to be considered a “close-up view” of Mt.
 Fuji, and while Hakone is not the best place to see Mt.
-Fuji, due to the distance and reduced chance, it is still regarded as one of the best and very popular and easy to access option.
+Fuji, due to the distance and reduced chance, it is still regarded as one of the best and is a very popular choice.

 The classic Hakone Fuji view is from the shore of Lake Ashi (Ashinoko), with the lakeside orange torii of Hakone Shrine in the foreground.